se-edu/guides/tutorials/javaFxPart1.md

 // ...
 ```
-Now, if we want to run the application, we can use the command `./gradlew run` if we want to use Gradle, or run the `Launcher` class directly from an IDE.

 JavaFX creates the `Application` instance by calling the no-argument constructor.
 So, you need to define a no-argument constructor in the `Duke` class (i.e., the `Application` subclass you use) if you don't have one already e.g.,